cstkennedy/review-examples/Review-02/README.md

-During this Review Session, we discussed functions:
+During this Review, we discussed functions:

   1. Function Prototypes
   2. Function Definitions